Australian Welfare and Work Lab

 Evaluation of Pre-Employment Card Implementation

-This research project evaluates the implementation of Re-employment Card program – a major shift in the Indonesian government’s approach to helping jobseekers.
+This research project evaluated the implementation of Re-employment Card program – a major shift in the Indonesian government’s approach to helping jobseekers.

 -